REGnosys/rosetta-code-generators/README.md

 **JavaDoc:** *Coming soon*

-Do you want to adopt a technical standard expressed as a domain model in the *Rosetta DSL*, but in a language other than the default (Java) distribution?
+Do you want to adopt a technical standard expressed as a domain model in the *Rune DSL*, but in a language other than the default (Java) distribution?
 You can use this guide to write your own *code generator* in the language of your choosing.

 ## Pre-reqs